mojaloop/fraud_risk_management/recent-sim-swap-processing-engine/readme.md

+This processing engine will check if the Payer's current Quote transaction has the same ICCID than the last transaction processed.
-This is a NodeJS template that will subscribe to configured Kafka topics, connect to a Redis server to check if a value is in a set and post the result of the "template processing" to a configured Kafka topic.
+The engine will subscribe to configured Kafka topics, connect to a Redis server to check the last transaction, then post the result to a configured Kafka topic.

 To get going:
 Run "npm i"